moechacino/moechacino/README.md

 ### Hi there 👋

-I am a dedicated student deeply passionate about software development, and I specialize in using JavaScript as my primary programming language.
+I am a dedicated student deeply passionate about software development, and I specialize in using JavaScript and TypeScript as my primary programming language.
 Through hands-on experiences and continuous learning, I am committed to honing my skills in the dynamic field of software development.
 - 🔭 I’m currently studying at Politeknik Elektronika Negeri Surabaya, majoring in Internet Engineering Technology.
 - 🌱  I’m currently learning about software development
 - 📫 How to reach me: lanaksa28@gmail.com